Executive Office | State of Illinois Office of the Illinois Courts

 The Executive Office, on behalf of the Supreme Court, manages and coordinates communications with court stakeholders, as well as state officials and agencies, on matters that impact the Illinois Courts and the justice system.
 One of the major duties performed for the Supreme Court is the consideration of nonroutine administrative matters presented during each Court term.
 The Administrative Director prepares and presents agenda issues to the Court for discussion and deliberation to assure that the business of the judicial branch is thoroughly and timely managed.
 Agenda items approved by the Court for action are then implemented by the Director through the Executive Office.

 The Executive Office plans and coordinates Administrative Office staff support for Supreme Court Committees and the Illinois Judicial Conference.
 Effective October 1, 2018, the Judicial Conference was reconstituted to focus on strategic planning for the judicial branch.
 Specifically, the Judicial Conference was reconstituted as a smaller, more active body to create and implement a long-term statewide Strategic Agenda for the judicial branch.
-On October 2, 2019, the Judicial Conference unveiled the Supreme Court's Strategic Agenda, which was developed by the Judicial Conference and approved by the Court.
-The Strategic Agenda will serve as a guide for the future of the Illinois Judicial Branch as it begins the implementation phase in 2020 through the creation of several task forces.
+On October 2, 2019, the Judicial Conference unveiled the Supreme Court’s Strategic Agenda, which was developed by the Judicial Conference and approved by the Court.
+The Strategic Agenda will serve as a guide for the future of the Illinois Judicial Branch.
+The Judicial Conference began the implementation phase of the Strategic Agenda in 2020 by assigning 15 strategic initiatives to newly created task forces and to existing committees, boards, and commissions.
 The Administrative Director assigns senior level staff to assist the Judicial Conference with its mandate.
 The recommendations flowing from the Judicial Conference to the Supreme Court will relate to the improvement of the administration of justice in Illinois.

-In its administration of Supreme Court Rule 39 (Appointment of Associate Judges), the Executive Office conducted the election of 58 associate judges in 21 of Illinois' 24 judicial circuits during 2019.
-Also, as provided by Rule 39, the Executive Office is responsible for managing the quadrennial reappointment process for Illinois' more than 400 associate judges, which was held in 2019.
+In its administration of Supreme Court Rule 39 (Appointment of Associate Judges), the Executive Office conducted the election of 15 associate judges in 10 of Illinois’ 24 judicial circuits during 2020.
+Also, as provided by Rule 39, the Executive Office is responsible for managing the quadrennial reappointment process for Illinois’ more than 400 associate judges, which will be held in 2023.
 Other matters administered through the Executive Office include applications for licenses issued to law students seeking to provide limited legal representation under Supreme Court Rule 711.

-The Executive Office provides secretariat services to the Illinois Courts Commission, which includes filing and preservation of Commission records, distributing the Official Illinois Courts Commission Reports, and performing all other duties typically executed by a clerk of a court of record.
-Finally, Executive Office staff prepares and executes grants which provide for programming funded through the Lawyers’ Assistance Program Act.
+The Executive Office provides secretarial services to the Illinois Courts Commission, which includes filing and preservation of Commission records, distributing the Official Illinois Courts Commission Reports, and performing all other duties typically executed by a clerk of a court of record.